agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 ### Undefined Scores

 The best and worst team each season have an undefined score because there are no teams better or worse than them.
-This is a small problem because to be a gatekeeper you must gatekeep someone, and you can't do that at the top or bottom of the standings.
+This is not a big problem because to be a gatekeeper you must gatekeep someone, and you can't do that at the top or bottom of the standings.

 ### High Volatility Near the Top and Bottom

-Teams near the top or the bottom of the standings have only a smaller number of matches used to compute one part of their score.
-This tends to increase the volatility of their scores relative to midtable teams that have a lot of matches counted on either side of their score.
+Teams near the top or the bottom of the standings have only a smaller number of matches used to compute one component of their score.
+This tends to increase the volatility of their scores relative to midtable teams that have a lot of matches counted on either side.

 This is a bigger problem because it means that teams near the top and bottom are more likely to have a high gatekeeper score just because they won or lost a single match, whereas teams in the middle need to win or lose a bunch of matches to change their score.

-I could adjust the score by the number of games, or put an estimate on the variance, but for now I will just call out this issue as we run into it.
+I could adjust the score by the number of games, or compute an estimate on the variance, but for now I will just call out this issue as we run into it.

 ## The Data

 I use two sources of data for this comparison.
 The first is [a record of the outcome of every map played][map_stats] from the Overwatch League's Stat Lab.
-I transform this data to get match-level win-loss records for each team by opponent.
+I transform this data to get match-level[^match] win-loss records for each team by opponent.

+[^match]: A match consists of multiple maps that are played sequentially.
+The
+          first team to win a specific number of maps wins the match.
+The number of map wins needed is often 3, but occasionally 4 or more for tournaments.
+Some seasons all maps were played out even if one team had already clinched the match.

 [map_stats]: https://assets.blz-contentstack.com/v3/assets/blt321317473c90505c/blt4c7ee43fcc7a63c2/61537dcd1bb8c23cf8bbde70/match_map_stats.zip

 The second data source is the standings of all teams by season as determined at the end of the regular season.
 I scrape this from [Liquipedia][liquipedia].
-The reason I use the regular season standings instead of the final standings are final standings are based on a handful of playoff games while the season standings incorporate many more matches and so should be a more accurate estimate of a teams performance level.
+I use the regular season standings instead of the final standings because final standings are based on a handful of playoff games while the season standings incorporate many more matches and so provide a more accurate estimate of a team's performance.

 [liquipedia]: https://liquipedia.net/overwatch/Overwatch_League